-- YouTube: according to Think With Google, 6 out of 10 YouTube subscribers would most likely pick the advice of their favourite YouTuber over their favourite TV star on what product to buy or what service to patronize.
+- YouTube: according to Think With Google, 6 out of 10 YouTube subscribers would most likely pick the advice of their favorite YouTuber over their favorite TV star on what product to buy or what service to patronize.
 That is to show you the weight influencers carry in the world of social media.

-Also, YouTube is favoured by the younger generation and so if as a brand your target audience is the teenagers, then your 70% prospective consumers are on YouTube.
+Also, YouTube is favored by the younger generation and so if as a brand your target audience is the teenagers, then 70% of prospective consumers are on YouTube.
 In essence, your brand influencers should make good use of that platform to influence YouTubers.